Acknowledgement of Country

 In Ballarat, designated a UNESCO Creative City of Crafts and Folk Art (2019), Jan completed a Graduate Diploma of Ceramics under the guidance of accomplished mentors Peter Pilven and Koji Hoashi at Federation University, Australia.

-Based in her studio and at Federation University as an Alumni in Residence, Jan continues to explore the synergy of form, texture and glaze with hand built and wheel thrown works.
+Based in her home studio and at Federation University as an Honorary Alumni Artist in Association, Jan continues to explore the synergy of form, texture and glaze with hand built and wheel thrown works.
 Shino and gloss glazes hold a particular interest.

 Brunswick Street Gallery